jwt2706/ExpressionRecognition/README.md

 ## Dataset

 The FER2013 dataset is used for training the facial expression recognition model.
-The dataset consists of images labeled with one of seven emotions: anger, disgust, fear, happiness, sadness, surprise, and neutral.
-However, only about 500 images of the dataset were used to train the model to speed the training process up.
+The dataset consists of images labeled with one of seven emotions: anger, disgust, fear, happiness, neutral, sadness, and surprise.
+However, I only selected about 500 images for each class of the dataset to speed up the training process.

 ## Model Training